 1. Accelerated Mobile Pages (AMP) Have Become a Must

 Apparently, with the mobile internet traffic exceeding the desktop, it’s safe to say that the mobile-first mindset is here to stay.
 The abovementioned Mobile Indexing update to Google’s algorithms means that websites with mobile-friendly designs are prioritized by the search engine, so keeping pace with the change has become a must for online businesses today.

 Having a mobile-friendly website design means that it provides an optimal viewing experience on different size screens.
 Providing that experience is critical for many businesses, as 82 percent of consumers research products on their smartphones before making a purchase.

-Google Accelerated Mobile Pages (AMP) is the next step in this direction that is quickly becoming the norm now.
+Google Accelerated Mobile Pages (AMP) is the next step in this direction that is quickly becoming the norm now, and it’s used by many popular app making companies.
 Simply explained, AMP is an open-source framework created to make mobile web surfing faster, better, and more beautiful by using Google AMP cache and abolishing the unnecessary code and page elements.

 Since loading times are so important for both ranking and visitors, integrating AMP to standardize your mobile responsive pages is something you should do.
 Google even has an AMP Checker to help with finding out if a web page has been optimized.

 Google’s AMP Checker

 In case you need help with checking if your website is mobile-friendly, here’s a simple guide for you.

 2. Voice Search

 This one is actually related to the previous one.
 With the number of people using voice to search the Internet rising rapidly, optimizing for it has also become a critical consideration for web designers.